troglobit/finit/doc/config.md

 Originally, `/etc/finit.conf` was the only way to set up a Finit system.
-Today it is mainly used for bootstrap settings like system hostname, network bringup and system shutdown.
+Today it is mainly used for bootstrap settings like system hostname, early module loading for watchdogd, network bringup and system shutdown.
 These can now also be set in any `.conf` file in `/etc/finit.d`.

 There is, however, nothing preventing you from having all configuration settings in `/etc/finit.conf`.